cucumber/gherkin/CONTRIBUTING.md

 ## Running tests

-Each sub project has its own unit tests that are run during the build of that project.
+Each subproject has its own unit tests that are run during the build of that project.

-In addition to these tests, `make` will run acceptance tests that verify the output of:
+In addition to these tests, `make acceptance` will run acceptance tests that verify the output of:

 * the scanner
 * the parser